nuvoleweb/training/composer/README.md

 The final result is in the `my-composer-project-built` directory.

-The `composer-1.sh` will run all following commands and populate the `my-composer-project` directory.
+The `composer-1.sh` script will run all following commands and populate the `my-composer-project` directory.

 ```bash
 # Install composer as per https://getcomposer.org/download/